hmsanjanaa/Manualprojects/README.md

 # Manualprojects
-Manual Testcases for different pages
+Manual Test Scenarios and Test cases for different pages and applications.